Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ```

 Script has been written to be executed with minimalistic input, it requires following input
 - `environmentCode` which serves as the prefix for infrastructure services names.
-Allows only alpha numeric and must be between 3 and 8 characters.
+Allows only alpha numeric(no special characters) and must be between 3 and 8 characters.
 - `location` which suggests which azure region infrastructure is deployed in.

 To install infrastructure execute install.sh script as follows